keboola/component-google-cm-360/component_config/component_long_description.md

 This connector enables retrieval of Campaign Manager 360 reports **across multiple Ad Accounts**.
 It allows you to run CM360 reports in several modes:

-1. Define custom report directly in the UI.
+1. Define custom reports directly in the UI.
 2. Select multiple existing reports with the same structure across multiple accounts.
-The reports can be created via the [CM360 Report Builder](https://www.google.com/analytics/dfa/)
+The reports can be created via the [CM360 Report Builder](https://www.google.com/analytics/dfa/).
 3. Select one existing report definition that is used as a template and run across multiple selected accounts.
-The reports can be created via the [CM360 Report Builder](https://www.google.com/analytics/dfa/)
+The reports can be created via the [CM360 Report Builder](https://www.google.com/analytics/dfa/).

 **Google Limited Use Policy Disclosure:**